Fear of a Black Superhero - 'The Falcon and the Winter Soldier' is just the latest in a series of comic book adaptations to cheer American empire—and vilify any form of radicalism.

-The Falcon and the Winter Soldier, which stars Anthony Mackie as Sam "The Falcon" Wilson—who becomes the first Black Captain America—has been hailed for its progressive racial politics.
+The Falcon and the Winter Soldier, which stars Anthony Mackie as Sam "The Falcon" Wilson—and later Captain America—has been hailed for its progressive racial politics.
 In an op-ed for CNN titled "Why a Black Captain America Changes Everything," scholar Peniel E. Joseph credits Marvel's new Disney+ series for recognizing "the centrality of the struggle for racial justice to the larger American project."
 Salon lauds the show for its portrayal of a "self-respecting Black man" with the "fortitude to pit himself against the supremacist forces aligned against him," while Polygon praises its "diversity, inclusion, and thoughtfulness."

 While show creator Malcolm Spellman has produced the rare Marvel franchise that acknowledges the real-world issues of race and America's legacy of racism, that acknowledgement is just about where the "progressivism" ends.
 As in 2018's Black Panther, the chief antagonist of The Falcon and the Winter Soldier is not a supervillain bent on global domination, but a radical—or, in this case, a group of radicals.
 Their crime is resisting the forces of imperialism.
 And like Black Panther, the series at once invalidates revolution while affirming a brutally unequal status quo.